 Alternative break trips and service groups contribute over 3,000 volunteer hours to Big Laurel each year.
-Through opportunities for reflection, service, and community enrichment, visitors gain a greater appreciation for Appalachia, God, nature, and one another.
+Through opportunities for reflection, service, and community enrichment, visitors gain a greater appreciation for Appalachia, nature, community, and one another.
 Connect with us to schedule your trip!

 Summer camps get kids outside and exploring our 400-acre land trust in Central Appalachia, one of the most biodiverse regions in the world.
 Through games, guidance, and hands-on activities, they discover the region’s rich natural heritage and create lasting memories.
 Sign up today to be a camper or a mentor!

 Big Laurel and our volunteers focus on building a stronger, healthier, more resilient community.
 Through outreach projects such as summer building repair projects, after school activities, and school gardens, we work to meet the physical and spiritual needs necessary to build a better Kermit and Marrowbone community!